GNS3/gns3-server/docs/general.rst

         "temporary": false
     }

-With this project id we can now create two VPCS VM.
+With this project id we can now create two VPCS Node.

 .. code-block:: shell-session